 Reviews are where your customers share the good and not-so-shining parts they’ve experienced with your company.

 - If your reviews are scarce, that can be a problem.
-Did you know 95% of consumers check out reviews before making a purchase?
+Did you know that 92% of consumers check out reviews before making a purchase?
 Not having many or recent reviews can leave your company looking unreputable.
 What a way to miss out on potential customers.
 Create a unique link and start requesting reviews from customers following services so they can share their experience online.

 - If your reviews aren’t so positive, you’ve still got a fighting chance.
 Go back and reach out to those customers and offer to turn their frown upside down.
 The truth is, every bad review is just a golden opportunity.
 Potential customers perusing the reviews will see how you handle negative reviews and work to right any wrongs.